Bathrooms should be a sanctuary, but when you’re struggling with limited space this can be hard to achieve.

 Be creative with storage

-In a small bathroom with teeny, tiny space, efficient storage is must.
+In a small bathroom with teeny, tiny space, efficient storage is a must.

 “Try and incorporate a vanity with built-in storage at the very least,” suggests Jen.